 Reserved symbols are reserved words that represent processor registers, status bits, and debugger control variables.
 These symbols are always recognized by the debugger.
 You can use reserved symbols any time during a debugging session.
 Reserved symbols have special meanings within the debugger command language.
 They cannot be defined and used for other purposes.
-To avoid conflict with other symbols, the names of all reserved symbols begin with a commercial at sign (@).
+To avoid conflict with other symbols, the names of all reserved symbols begin with the "@" character.